 Unlike the previously discussed packages, ESET doesn’t take its time scanning.
 A full can after installation takes only over an hour though subsequent full scans are way shorter.
 There’s also no quick scan option but offers several scanning options including drag and drop, in case you suspect a file or entire folder is infected.

 ESET is modestly priced at 39.99 per year per license.
 An added 10 dollars bags five more licenses but still behind McAfee’s unlimited licenses for 59.99.
-ESET’s good performance however is something to consider if you’re out in the market for a new antivirus program.
+ESET’s excellent performance, however, is something to consider if you’re out in the market for a new antivirus program.

 Visit ESET Antivirus

-Retro computing fans often give a smirk upon hearing PC-cillin, former name of Trend Micro Antivirus+ Security and a play of words to PC and penicillin.
+Retrocomputing fans often smirk hearing PC-cillin, the former name of Trend Micro Antivirus+ Security and a play of words to PC and penicillin.
 Shame as it’s a more apt and catchy name to cure computer antivirus ailments than Trend Micro.
-But attach Antivirus+ Security to Trend Micro and we have another good brand right here.
-Trend Micro still remains as one of the top names in the antivirus business.
+However, attach Antivirus+ Security to Trend Micro, and we have another excellent brand right here.
+Trend Micro remains as one of the top names in the antivirus business.

 What does the “+” mean in Trend Micro Antivirus+ Security?
 Because much like the other packages here, this antivirus package strives to be something more.
-Trend Micro includes its own secure browser for users who do online banking transactions, a firewall booster and layered malware protection.
-Speaking of malware, Trend Micro does an amazing job at holding back dangerous URLs but doesn’t pick up some malware that’s already on the system, after some slow, painful full scans.
-But like its URL performance, TrendMicro does a good job at blocking phishing sites.
+Trend Micro includes its secure browser for users who do online banking transactions, a firewall booster and layered malware protection.
+Speaking of malware, Trend Micro does a fantastic job at holding back dangerous URLs but doesn’t pick up some malware that’s already on the system, after some slow, painful full scans.
+However, like its URL performance, TrendMicro does an excellent job at blocking phishing sites.
 Trend Micro is also really good at keeping ransomware at bay.
 It’s Folder Shield and RansomBuster programs easily keep unauthorized programs from making changes to your folders of choice.
 As per independent laboratory testing, Trend Micro has been doing well in ratings with a near-perfect score from the AV-Test Institute, an Advanced+ score from AV-Comparatives and a AAA from SE Labs.

 Trend Micro Antivirus+ Security is quite competitive in pricing for single licenses at 39.95 annually.
-It’s good for single persons but protecting the whole family doesn’t come cheap.
+It’s suitable for single persons, but protecting the whole family doesn’t come cheap.
 The price for just three licenses comes at 79.95 which puts it at a disadvantage over other solutions, though keep an eye out for discounts.
-But if you’re often faced with malware the others can’t cope with, and do most of your work inside a browser, then by all means because URL security is where TrendMicro Antivirus+ Security shines.
+However, if you’re often faced with malware, the others can’t cope with and do most of your work inside a browser, then by all means because URL security is where TrendMicro Antivirus+ Security shines.

 Visit Trend Micro

-This list says top 4 but Avast deserves an honorary mention for being a good free antivirus program.
+This list says top 4 but Avast deserves an honorary mention for being an excellent free antivirus program.

-As for performance, independent testers like AV-Comparatives actually give Avast and Advanced+, an almost perfect score from the AV-Test Institute and a AA from SE Labs.
-Avast Free Antivirus has good malware protection as well as a great analytical anti-phishing tool.
-As for full scans, it’s quite fast and depending on your system can go through in about two hours.
-One useful tool with Avast is the WiFi inspector which can scan for vulnerabilities.
+As for performance, independent testers like AV-Comparatives give Avast and Advanced+, an almost perfect score from the AV-Test Institute and a AA from SE Labs.
+Avast Free Antivirus has proper malware protection as well as a tremendous analytical anti-phishing tool.
+As for full scans, it’s quite fast, and depending on your system can go through in about two hours.
+One useful tool with Avast is the WiFi inspector who can scan for vulnerabilities.
 The Password Manager is a cool tool as well and saves many users still in denial from actually getting a paid solution.

-Avast is a great option for those on a budget.
-We find ourselves installing it for new systems in order to have rudimentary security aside from Windows Defender.
-Anyone who’s on a budget and don’t trust Windows Defender should have it as a first line of defense.
+Avast is an excellent option for those on a budget.
+We find ourselves installing it for new systems to have rudimentary security aside from Windows Defender.
+Anyone who’s on a budget and doesn’t trust Windows Defender should have it as the first line of defense.